EKG Technician Classes

 students will be taught anatomy and physiology, safety, medical terminology, communication,

 infection control, EKG basics, equipment, electroe placement, how to read and interpret EKG’s as well as various other information regarding EKG’s.
-After completion of the program the student may sit for the National Certification Examination for Phlebotomy, which is included in the tuition.
+After completion of the program the student may sit for the National Certification Examination for EKG (student is responsible for the paying for the national exam). .
 Our structured program gives step by step guided instruction so that every student can be successful, whether they have a prior medical education and experience or not.

 At Heart to Heart we always take each class and each individual student very seriously.
 As a